top of page

 Vassilikos

-Porto Zoro, Banana Beach, St Nicholas, Gerakas.
+Porto Azzuro, Banana Beach, St Nicholas, Gerakas (southern tip).
 Beautiful beaches, hotels of every sort.
 A wonderful part of the island that we love.
 More quiet than Argassi for sure, but beaches are beautiful.
 Some of our favorite beachfronts.
 Up the mountain a bit, so make sure you are comfortable with driving to get around the island.

-Also, don’t miss Gerakas.
-It’s really on the southern tip, but something magical happens there and it should be visited at least once.
+Not to miss, Gerakas.
+It’s really on the southern tip, but something magical happens there and it should be visited at least once!

 Laganas